Colorado father convicted of murder, child abuse in death of son, 13

 CLICK HERE TO GET THE FOX NEWS APP

 "This has been an extremely difficult case for everybody involved," Judge Jeffrey Wilson said before the verdict was read.
 "It’s been difficult for the parties, for the attorneys, for their staff.
-It’s been difficult for the families, the entire community.
+It’s been difficult for the families, the entire community."

-The trial had been rescheduled several times after originally being scheduled to start in 2018, FOX 31 reported.
+The trial had been rescheduled several times after originally being set to start in 2018 because of the pandemic and legal issues for Redwine's lawyer, FOX 31 reported.

 His sentencing is scheduled for Oct.
 8, the station reported.